Oferlis/Oferlis/README.md

 ## Hello there 👋

-I'm Ofer, an Full-stack developer, passionate about new technologies and learning new skills!
+I'm Ofer, a Full-stack developer, passionate about new technologies and learning new skills!

 - 🔭 I’m currently working at Kyndryl Israel
 - 🌱 I’m currently learning React and open-source contributing